Usage

 Settings are specific to an application.
 If two identical settings exist for two different applications, each application maintains its own independent value.

-python -m venv --system-site-packages vpy
+Create a virtual python environment with python -m venv --system-site-packages .venv

-# Refer to https://docs.python.org/3/tutorial/venv.html for more information on activating the
+tutorial for more information on activating the

-Next, install prerequisite packages
+Next, install prerequisite packages with python -m pip install py/

-To use miniconf
+To use the miniconf

-python -m miniconf --help
+command line too see python -m miniconf --help

 Miniconf also exposes a programmatic Python API, so it's possible to write automation scripting of Stabilizer as well.